r00k/blog/_posts/2016-05-31-dance-class-onboarding.md

 - Polaroid with your name/face
 - Consistent coach
 - They suggest additional activities, like the social party thing
 - Lesson -> Group Class -> Party
 - Hand-in-hand linked walk to party(!!!)
+- homework
+- file with notes on me